aschleg/IPython_Notebooks/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/aschleg/IPython_Notebooks/master)

-This repository is more or less a central location of my [notebooks](http://jupyter.org/) on various topics in hopes of keeping more organized =^_^=.
+This repository is more or less a central location of my [jupyter notebooks](http://jupyter.org/) on various topics in hopes of keeping more organized.
 Some of these notebooks may appear in other projects where appropriate.

 ## Contents